thatmaceguy/thatmaceguy.github.io/collections/_posts/2020-07-30-gps-data-analysis-intro.md

 ![WGS 84 reference frame diagram from Wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/5/56/WGS_84_reference_frame_%28vector_graphic%29.svg/280px-WGS_84_reference_frame_%28vector_graphic%29.svg.png)

+*But really* the Earth is shaped more like a slightly moldy and battered orange.
+Because of heterogeneities in the distribution of mass throughout the planet, caused by convection currents in the aesthenosphere and imperfect mixing of minerals.
+We can measure this by measureing minute variations in the graviational field across the Earth caused by local changes in density.
+{: .notice--info}

 The latitude and longitude reported by our GPS are [geodetic coordinates](https://en.wikipedia.org/wiki/Geodetic_datum) for points on the WGS 84 reference ellipsoid.
 The coordinates of the same points on a different reference ellipsoid, North American Datum 1927, for example, would be different, because the NAD 27 reference ellipsoid is a slightly different shape.
-It's important to understand this beacuse any algorithm operating on these coordinates must reference the correct ellipsoid model, as does any mapping application.
+It's important to understand this because any algorithm operating on these coordinates must reference the correct ellipsoid model, as does any mapping application.

-The [geopy](https://geopy.readthedocs.io/en/stable/#module-geopy.distance) package contains methods to calculate the distance using either the spherical method (Haversine) or the geodesic method your choice of reference ellipsoid (e.g. Vincenty/Karney).
+The [geopy](https://geopy.readthedocs.io/en/stable/#module-geopy.distance) package contains methods to calculate the distance using either the spherical method (Haversine) or the geodesic method with your choice of reference ellipsoid (e.g. Vincenty/Karney).

 ## Accounting for elevation change

 If we move X miles horizontally on a flat surface, we will have travelled X miles.
 If that surface were not flat, and we gained some Z miles of elevation, our true distance travelled is the hypotenuse of a triangle with sides X and Z.

-The latitude and longitude only give us the location on the surface of smooth ellipsoid.
-The GPS track we're analyzing contains elevation data and, as we saw in the Elevation vs Time plot, it is constantly changing.
-What is the effect of elevation on the total distance?
+The latitude and longitude only give us the location on the surface of a smooth ellipsoid.
+The GPS track we're analyzing contains elevation data and, as we saw in the Elevation vs Time plot, it is constantly changing. *What is the effect of elevation on the total distance?*

 Since the distance between points in our GPS track is known to be very small, we can safely ignore the complication of Earth's curvature and work out the added distance from elevation change with the [Euclidean distance formula](https://en.wikipedia.org/wiki/Euclidean_distance).

 ## Calculating Distance and speed

-To calculate distance and speed we will first need to calculate the distance `d` for each segment between a point and the previous point, `d_seg`.
-We will also need the change in elevation, `delta_elev`, to calculate the contribution of elevation to the distance and the length of time between recorsd, `delta_time`, which we'll use for calculating instantaneous speed.
+To calculate distance and speed we will first need to calculate the distance `dist` for each segment between a point and the previous point, `dist_2d`.
+We will also need the change in elevation, `delta_elev`, to calculate the contribution of elevation to the distance for `dist_3d`, and the length of time between recorsd, `delta_time`, which we'll use for calculating instantaneous speed.

-Out of curiousity, lets run the distance calculations with both spherical and geodesic models to see how different they really are at this scale.
+Out of curiousity, lets run the distance calculations with both spherical and geodesic models. *How different will they be at this scale?*

 ```python
 from geopy import distance